Medicare Supplement Plan N: Coverage, Costs & Is It Worth It?

 • You want lower monthly premiums without sacrificing hospital coverage

-• You live in a state that bans Part B excess charges
+• You live in a state that bans or caps Part B excess charges

 Cons